-St. John’s wort is a popular remedy for depression, however it has many side effects and interactions.
+St. John’s wort is a popular remedy for depression; however, it has many side effects and interactions.
 Get the latest facts and learn about alternatives.

 But this popular herb is not without controversy.

-But in others it’s banned or restricted due to the number of unwanted side effects and interactions.
+But in others, it’s banned or restricted due to the number of unwanted side effects and interactions.

-Before you take St. John’s wort you need to know two things: Is it safe?
+Before you take St. John’s wort, you need to know two things: Is it safe?
 And is it effective?

 What Is St. John’s Wort?

-St. John’s wort (Hypericum perforatum) is a low-growing ground cover plant that is blanketed with cheerful yellow flowers around the time of St. John the Baptist’s birthday late in June.
+St. John’s wort (Hypericum perforatum) is a low-growing ground cover plant that is blanketed with cheerful yellow flowers around the time of St. John the Baptist’s birthday in late June.

 It has a 2,000-year-old history as a natural remedy and was mentioned in the works of Hippocrates and Pliny.